theverbal/server_scripts/README.md

 The Docker config script installs docker-ce, docker compose (version defined in the script), and configures Portainer on Port 9443.

+All scripts should run on arm64 but have not yet been tested.

 # ubuntuconfig

 This describes the script.